 Haiti.
 Photo by Pittet Jean Luc, TDH CH-Geneva

 States, UN agencies, the EU, Civil Society Organisations and development actors are already actively discussing and framing what will be the common vision and goals of Development after 2015.
-2015 is the year when Development actors, States and UN agencies will assess the results of the Millenium Development Goals framework adopted in 2000.
+2015 is the year when Development actors, States and UN agencies will assess the results of the Millennium Development Goals framework adopted in 2000.

 Terre des Hommes decided to engage in such debate through various fora and coalitions.
-Our contribution focus promoting as best as possible that the post-2015 International Development include a global overarching goal on the care and protection of children as a development force.
-We also believe that children must be recognized as full actors of today”s and tomorrow”s development process.
+Our contribution focuses on promoting as best as possible that the post-2015 International Development include a global overarching goal on the care and protection of children as a development force.
+We also believe that children must be recognised as full actors of today”s and tomorrow”s development process.
 Future generations must take part in the definition of the world they want tomorrow.
 To reach such perspective, the post-MDG framework must be based on empowerment, participation of all, in particular most vulnerable groups.
 It must also offer a sustainable vision that encompasses environmental, economic, social and cultural objectives in an overall common framework based on Human Rights Laws.

 Future generations must take part today in the definition of the world they want tomorrow.
 The post 2015 Development framework must reflect the views of children and youths.